Skip to content

 c

-At this point, the operating system has finished the initialization such that the CPU will now translate virtual address 0x807F_EXXX into physical address 0x808A_DXXX.
+At this point, the operating system has finished the initialization such that the CPU can now translate virtual address 0x803F_EXXX into physical address 0x804A_DXXX starting with the satp CSR in the CPU.

 Get started

-Read the setup_identity_region and pagetable_identity_map functions which setup an identity mapping.
-Identity mapping means that a virtual address is translated into a physical address of the same value (e.g., map 0x807F_EXXX to 0x807F_EXXX).
-These two functions help you understand how to setup page table entries with C code.
+Read the setup_identity_region and pagetable_identity_map functions which set up an identity map, meaning that a virtual address is translated into a physical address of the same value (e.g., map 0x803F_EXXX to 0x803F_EXXX).
+They help you understand how to set up page table entries using C code.

 Then read the page_table_map and page_table_switch functions.
 You can see that they simply call soft_tlb_map and soft_tlb_switch.
-Hence, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity mapping, and still use software TLB to conduct address translation.
+Hence, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity map and still use software TLB to manage address translations.

 > cd egos-2000